 1. Work it out.
 Exercise is one of the best-known ways to decrease cortisol, and it improves immune response.
 Exercise also increases circulation, which improves the ability of your cells, nutrients and illness-fighting substances to move through your body and do their jobs.

 Don’t feel like you have the time?
 Don’t get stressed!
-Just do some interval training—it’s efficient and effective.
-Any activity can work as interval training: just increase the intensity for up to 5 minutes, decrease the intensity for the same or half the amount of time, and repeat these intervals for as much time as you have.
+Just do some interval training — it’s efficient and effective.
+Any activity can work as interval training: Just increase the intensity for up to five minutes, decrease the intensity for the same or half the amount of time, and repeat these intervals for as much time as you have.